Marching 100: History

 The first band at FAMU was organized in 1892, under Phillip Amos von Weller.
 In 1946, when William P. Foster was selected as director of bands, there were only 16 members.
+In 1951 Norma Soloman White became the first woman admitted to the band, but her performances were limited to playing baritone in the stands.
+In 1972 women were allowed to march on the field.
 Since then, the band has grown to as many as over 400 members.
 The band has performed at the Super Bowl (on several occasions), the Summer Olympics, the inaugural parades for U.S. presidents Bill Clinton and Barack Obama, and was selected in 1989 as the official United States representative in the Bicentennial Celebration of the French Revolution in Paris, France.

 The band has also been featured as the opening act for the Louis Vuitton's men's fashion show at the Louvre during the 2022 Paris Fashion Week.

+Innovative techniques

+FAMU's band has been credited with implementing 30 innovations that have influenced both college and high school marching bands.
+Under band director William B. Foster, the band's high step became higher and the upper body side-to-side motion, particularly with the horns, widened and became more pronounced.
+Foster hired Jerry Bilick to replicate and strengthen the sound of the band.
+FAMU used choreography for marchers, adding a contemporary element relatable to the Black students.
+In developing the FAMU style, Foster implemented Black American marching traditions from both military and entertainment areas while implementing a high-energy style of marching and dance.

+Foster's innovative techniques highlighted through the Marching 100's performances include the double-time marching step of 240 steps per minute or four steps per second, and the triple-time marching step of 360 steps per minute, the death-slow cadence of 20 steps per minute or one step every three seconds, and memorization of all music played in stands, parades, pre-game and halftime shows.